jurios/laravel-i18n/README.md

 * Translatable texts detection (project files and 3th party exported translations also) and deprecated translations detection through a [sync process](#sync-process)
-* Configure language, currency (WIP) and timezone for each locale
+* Configure language, currency and timezone for each locale
 * Optional web editor to manage locales and translations

 ### Installation